lavafroth/droidrunco/README.md

 ```

 ### Usage
-- Kill any previously running adb servers
+- Kill any previously running adb servers on the host.
 ```
 adb kill-server
 ```
-- Backup your data before you accidentally screw up.
+- Backup the data on your device before you accidentally screw up.
 - [Enable Developer Options and USB debugging on your device.](https://developer.android.com/studio/debug/dev-options#enable)
 - From the settings, disconnect from any OEM / vendor accounts (deleting an OEM account package could lock you on the lockscreen because the device can no longer associate your identity)
 - Run `debloatplusplus` and start typing to search for an app.